stardew-access/stardew-access.github.io/useful-coords.md

 X17 then go all the way up and press x.
 The entrance to the adventurers guild is at
 X76,Y9.
+Once you're inside the guild,
+go to X5,Y13  between 2PM and 10PM and press x, there's the shop.
+Gil is found at X10,Y13.

+## Forest
+Wizard's house
+X5,Y27.

 (more will be added soon)